civican/legisinfo/42-1/bills/C-97/bill_text.md

       **(1)** The Minister may, in writing, undertake to indemnify

-        **any** aviation industry **participant** or **class** of aviation industry participant against their loss or damage, or liability for loss or damage, that is caused by an event; **or**
+        any aviation industry participant or class of aviation industry participant against their loss or damage, or liability for loss or damage, that is caused by an event; or

-        **any beneficiary or class of beneficiary under an insurance policy held by an aviation industry participant against that beneficiary's, or class of beneficiary's, loss or damage that is caused by an event.**
+        any beneficiary or class of beneficiary under an insurance policy held by an aviation industry participant against that beneficiary's, or class of beneficiary's, loss or damage that is caused by an event.

   **(2)** Paragraphs 3(2)(a) and (b) of the French version of the Act are replaced by the following:

-    tout ou partie des pertes ou dommages **que** le participant de l'industrie aérienne **ou le bénéficiaire d'une police d'assurance contractée par celui-ci subissent** ou dont **le participant est responsable** qui ne sont pas assurés ou qui ne donnent par ailleurs pas droit à une indemnité;
+    tout ou partie des pertes ou dommages que le participant de l'industrie aérienne ou le bénéficiaire d'une police d'assurance contractée par celui-ci subissent ou dont le participant est responsable qui ne sont pas assurés ou qui ne donnent par ailleurs pas droit à une indemnité;

-    les pertes ou dommages **que** le participant **ou le bénéficiaire subissent** ou dont **le participant est responsable** qui ne constituent pas exclusivement des pertes de revenus.
+    les pertes ou dommages que le participant ou le bénéficiaire subissent ou dont le participant est responsable qui ne constituent pas exclusivement des pertes de revenus.

   **(3)** Paragraph 3(3)(c) of the French version of the Act is replaced by the following:

-    préciser les catégories de pertes ou de dommages **que** le participant **ou le bénéficiaire d'une police d'assurance contractée par celui-ci subissent** ou les catégories de responsabilité engagée par **le participant** à l'égard de pertes ou de dommages, qui sont visées par l'engagement ou qui en sont exclues;
+    préciser les catégories de pertes ou de dommages que le participant ou le bénéficiaire d'une police d'assurance contractée par celui-ci subissent ou les catégories de responsabilité engagée par le participant à l'égard de pertes ou de dommages, qui sont visées par l'engagement ou qui en sont exclues;

   **(4)** Paragraph 3(3)(d) of the Act is replaced by the following:

-    establish the maximum amount of indemnification, or the method to determine that amount, that may be paid out **under the undertaking**;
+    establish the maximum amount of indemnification, or the method to determine that amount, that may be paid out under the undertaking;

   **(5)** Paragraph 3(3)(e) of the French version of the Act is replaced by the following:

-    exiger de tout participant qu'il **contracte** une assurance minimale contre des événements pour le montant que précise le ministre;
+    exiger de tout participant qu'il contracte une assurance minimale contre des événements pour le montant que précise le ministre;

   **(6)** Paragraph 3(3)(f) of the Act is replaced by the following:

-    require that an aviation industry participant **or any beneficiary under an insurance policy held by an aviation industry participant** enter, at the Minister's request, into an agreement with the Minister respecting the conduct or settlement of any proceedings to which the participant **or beneficiary** is a party that are related to loss, damage or liability covered by the undertaking.
+    require that an aviation industry participant or any beneficiary under an insurance policy held by an aviation industry participant enter, at the Minister's request, into an agreement with the Minister respecting the conduct or settlement of any proceedings to which the participant or beneficiary is a party that are related to loss, damage or liability covered by the undertaking.

   **(7)** Subsection 3(4) of the Act is replaced by the following:

-    **(4)** In attaching terms to an undertaking, the Minister may distinguish among aviation industry participants **or beneficiaries**, including among aviation industry participants **or beneficiaries** of the same class, and may distinguish among classes of aviation industry participants **or beneficiaries**.
+    **(4)** In attaching terms to an undertaking, the Minister may distinguish among aviation industry participants or beneficiaries, including among aviation industry participants or beneficiaries of the same class, and may distinguish among classes of aviation industry participants or beneficiaries.

 ### Section 283